bright/new-www/content/jobs/frontend-developer.md

 * regular sport classes (running, biking, swimming)
 * board games Fridays
 * team retreats once a quarter and weekly lunch roulette initiative

-In case you have any questions, drop us a line at jobs@bright.dev.
-We would be happy to help!